ibm-cloud-docs/vpc/file_storage_vpc_mount_ubuntu.md

 {:api: .ph data-hd-interface='api'}

-# Mounting file shares on Ubuntu (beta)
+# Mounting file shares on Ubuntu
 {: #file-storage-vpc-mount-ubuntu}

 Use these instructions to connect an Ubuntu Linux&reg;-based {{site.data.keyword.cloud}} Compute instance to a Network file system (NFS) share.
 {:shortdesc}

-This service is available only to accounts with a special approval to preview this beta feature.
+File Storage for VPC is available to customers with special approval to preview this service in the Washington, Dallas, and Frankfurt regions.
+Contact your IBM Sales representative if you are interested in getting access.
-{:beta}
+{:note}

-## Before you begin - Create a virtual server instance
+## Before you begin - Create a VSI
 {: #fs-ubuntu-create-vsi}

 Before you begin to mount File Storage for VPC file shares, you must create a [virtual server instance](/docs/vpc?topic=vpc-about-advanced-virtual-servers) in the same zone as the file share.
 After creating an instance, get the mount path of the file share from the mount target created.
 You need a mount path for mounting file shares.